braindev/squiggle/README.markdown

 # Squiggle - an SQL query builder for golang

+Have a program where it's awkward or impossible to compose an SQL query in sinlge place?
+Tired of concatenating pieces of SQL manually?
+Then Squiggle is for you!
+Squiggle is not an ORM but a powerful light weight tool to build SQL queries piece by piece.
+Squiggle draws inspiration from amazing projects like [Squel.js](http://hiddentao.github.io/squel/) and [Sequel](http://sequel.rubyforge.org).

-## Goals
+## Project Goals

-- Ease of use
+- Intuitive easy to use/read/remember DSL for query creation
-- Cover 80-90% of common use cases for SQL query building
+- Cover 100% of common use cases for SQL query building

 ## Example Use